-Where to Stay in London for Under $250
+Affordable London Hotels We Love: Where to Stay Under $250

 Don't know where to stay in London?
 You don’t have to be British royalty to treat yourself to a design-worthy hotel based at a fashionable address.
-Here, we tracked down the best affordable hotels in London under $250—so you don’t have to.
+Here, we tracked down the best affordable London hotels under $250—so you don’t have to.

 Fox & Anchor

 At first glance, you’d never know the Fox & Anchor, one of our all-time favorite affordable hotels in London, was anything more than your typical pub.
 A neighborhood stalwart for over 100 years, the bar proper still hands out tankards of its own-label ale from the zinc-topped bar and—despite a renovation a few years ago—still retains its Victorian edge (kitschy bone china; pressed tin ceilings; well-trodden wooden floors).
 The food here (unfussy British staples) sings, almost as much as the six rooms upstairs, whose pillow-covered beds, velvet chaise lounges, and Tudor steel windows (from which to take in bustling Smithfield below) are every bit as charming as the neighborhood itself.

 An 1884 pub, five minutes from Spitalfields Market and Brick Lane, has been transformed into a mash-up of East-Londonized hangouts—all designed after local 17th-century herbalist Nicholas Culpeper (hence the name).
 There’s a sceney restaurant with original brick walls, lab stools, and potted plants that dangle between light fixtures.
 There’s a buzzy rooftop terrace featuring its own vegetable garden as well as a bar inside a makeshift greenhouse, all of which include views of the famous Gherkin.
 And there are five simplistic but still cozy rooms to spend the night in, done up with Sisal carpets, wooden headboards, distressed walls, and more potted plants.